-The process of completing this plan has been thorough, and involved numerous residents and countless hours of effort from the Plan Commission.
+The process of completing this plan has been thorough, and involved numerous residents and countless hours of effort from the Plan Commission in 2008 and 2016.

 1.1 Scope of the Comprehensive Plan

 The 1999 Wisconsin Legislative Act 9 created a framework in the State of Wisconsin for community planning.
 There are nine elements of a Comprehensive Plan that must be addressed under the current planning legislation.
 These nine-elements include the following: